desislavsd/require.all/README.md

 * require all files within a directory - too easy
 * use relative or absolute paths
 * require directories recursively
+* parent file is always ignored to prevent infinite loops
 * filter files and directories using regular expressions or functions
 * change files and directories names in the returned reference object
 * option to quickly resolve all required modules with custom arguments